ZETA (fusion reactor): Promising results

 ZETA started operation in mid-August 1957, initially with hydrogen.
 These runs demonstrated that ZETA was not suffering from the same stability problems that earlier pinch machines had seen and their plasmas were lasting for milliseconds, up from microseconds, a full three orders of magnitude improvement.
 The length of the pulses allowed the plasma temperature to be measured using spectrographic means; although the light emitted was broadband, the Doppler shifting of the spectral lines of slight impurities in the gas (oxygen in particular) led to calculable temperatures.

 Even in early experimental runs, the team started introducing deuterium gas into the mix and began increasing the current to 200,000 amps.
 On the evening of 30 August the machine produced huge numbers of neutrons, on the order of one million per experimental pulse, or "shot".
 An effort to duplicate the results and eliminate possible measurement failure followed.

 Much depended on the temperature of the plasma; if the temperature was low, the neutrons would not be fusion related.
 Spectrographic measurements suggested plasma temperatures between 1 and 5 million K; at those temperatures the predicted rate of fusion was within a factor of two of the number of neutrons being seen.
 It appeared that ZETA had reached the long-sought goal of producing small numbers of fusion reactions, as it was designed to do.

-US efforts had suffered a string of minor technical setbacks that delayed their experiments by about a year; both the new Perhapsatron S-3 and Columbus II did not start operating until around the same time as ZETA in spite of being much smaller experiments.
+U.S. efforts had suffered a string of minor technical setbacks that delayed their experiments by about a year; both the new Perhapsatron S-3 and Columbus II did not start operating until around the same time as ZETA despite being much smaller experiments.
 Nevertheless, as these experiments came online in mid-1957, they too began generating neutrons.
 By September, both these machines and a new design, DCX at Oak Ridge National Laboratory, appeared so promising that Edward Gardner reported that: